The pyramidal growth: Main results

 In particular, $\q\le$ is the inclusion order on $\POL_k(4)$ and $\delta(P,Q)=0$ for any two polytopes $P\subset Q$ in $\POL_k(4)$.
 The proof of Theorem \ref{Theorem_C} also implies that the same result on quasi-pyramidal growth can be proved unconditionally in all dimensions if a local conical version of the induction step can be worked out; see Remark \ref{Almost_quasi}.

-\emph{$K$-theory.} The poset $\big(\POL_\QQ(\infty),\D\le\big)$ is implicit in our $K$-theoretic works on monoid rings.
-Informally, a pyramidal extension $P\D\subset Q$ represents a minimal enlargement of a polytope, allowing to transfer certain information, associated with $P$, to the polytope $Q$.
+{\bf\emph{$K$-theory.}} The poset $\big(\POL_\QQ(\infty),\D\le\big)$ is implicit in our $K$-theoretic works on monoid rings.
+Informally, a pyramidal extension $P\D\subset Q$ represents a minimal enlargement of a polytope, allowing to transfer certain $K$-theoretic information on $P$ to the polytope $Q$.
 More precisely, rational polytopes give rise to submonoids of $\ZZ^d$ and, when $P\D\subset Q$, certain $K$-theoretic objects over the monoid ring, associated with $Q$, are extended from the submonoid ring, associated with $P$.
 Results of this type in various $K$-theoretic scenarios are obtained in \cite{Anderson,Nilpotence,Elrows}.
 Assume $\D\le$ coincides with $\subset$.
 Then the $K$-theoretic objects in question, defined over the monoid ring of $Q$, extend from polynomial rings because there is a rational simplex $P\subset Q$, defining a free commutative monoid.
-But $K$-theory of polynomial rings is one of the best understood topics in algebraic $K$-theory -- the so-called \emph{homotopy invariance} properties.
+But $K$-theory of the monoid rings of free commutative monoid, which is the same as polynomial rings, is one of the best understood topics in algebraic $K$-theory -- the so-called \emph{homotopy invariance} properties.
 Most likely, the relations $\subset$ and $\D\le$ are different; see below.
-In the mentioned works we used the following substitute, which suffices for the $K$-theoretic purposes: for two rational polytopes $P\subset Q$, there is a sequence of rational polytopes of the form:
+In the mentioned works we used the following substitute, which suffices for the $K$-theoretic purposes: for two rational polytopes $P\subset Q$, there is a sequence of rational polytopes of the form

-With a small additional work, one can show that Theorem \ref{Theorem_A} also suffices for transferring the relevant $K$-theoretic information from $P$ to $Q$.
-This way one can get rid of the non-monotonicity fluctuations $P_i\subset P_{i-1}$ above in the process of descending from the larger polytope $Q$ to $P$.
+With a small additional $K$-theoretic work, one can show that the relevant $K$-theoretic information still can be transferred from $P$ to $Q$ if $P\q\le Q$ or $P\Infty\le Q$.
+Thus Theorem \ref{Theorem_A} allows to avoid the non-monotonicity fluctuations $P_{i-1}\supset P_i$ above in the process of descending from the larger polytope $Q$ to $P$